ozshy/hotel/README.md

 # hotel
+R-code for numerical simultions for a paper entitled:
-Hotelling model when firms are located close to each other
+"Hotelling model when firms are located close to each other"